Phone 1800 858 858 for free support, 24/7

 Real storiesSee full listing of stories

-* Based on the 2015 Gambler’s Help client outcomes survey, 73.8% of surveyed clients indicated improvement in their financial situation at a three month follow up survey.
+* Based on 2017–18 data from the Gambler's Help client outcomes survey where 93% of responses indicated gambling affected their ability to be productive at work none of the time at a six month follow up survey.